MI-AFP/tutorials/tutorials/07_common-typeclasses-1.md

 ## Monad

 The most famous (and scary :-) typeclass for Haskell students is [Control.Monad](https://hackage.haskell.org/package/base/docs/Control-Monad.html).
 It defines basic operations over a monad, a term from category theory.
 From the perspective of a Haskell programmer, however, it is best to think of a monad as an "abstract datatype of actions".
 Haskell's `do` expressions provide a convenient syntax for writing monadic expressions.
+This time we will start Monads (operations, laws, basic behavior, etc.) and next time we will get deeper with some more practical use-cases.

 ```haskell
 class Applicative m => Monad m where